PhilSports Stadium stampede: Casualties

 The crush killed 73 people and injured around 800 people.
 It was earlier thought that 88 people had died, but this was due to double counting by the rescue workers.
 The majority of the victims were young middle-aged women, but also included elderly people.

 Senator and Philippine National Red Cross Chairman Richard Gordon said that most of the injured were not in serious condition and many have been treated and released.
-The Philippine National Red Cross led by chairman Richard Gordon, ABS-CBN's affiliated NGOs, and the TV network itself led the efforts in recovering the dead bodies, providing medical care for the injured, and other related assistance.
+The Red Cross, ABS-CBN's affiliated NGOs, and the network itself led efforts in recovering the dead bodies, providing medical care for the injured, and other related assistance.
 The victims were also fully assisted by government authorities.

-ABS-CBN's current chairman Eugenio "Gabby" Lopez III, who was also the company's Chief Executive Officer at the time of the incident, promised to provide aid and financial assistance to the victims and their families.
+ABS-CBN chairman and CEO Eugenio "Gabby" Lopez III, promised to provide aid and financial assistance to the victims and their families.
 The network also formed 71 Dreams Foundation to assist the relatives of the victims.

 Investigation and aftermath

 Bomb threats and false alarms

-Some survivors and officials stated in reports that the crush was caused and worsened by bomb jokes and other false alarms shouted by one or more rowdy crowd members.
+Some survivors and officials stated in reports that the crush was caused and worsened by bomb jokes and other false alarms shouted by one or more crowd members.
 A report by BBC and ABC News also theorized the legitimacy of the alleged bomb scares but police and other authorities denied the statements due to insufficient evidence.